 Because hip dysplasia is primarily an inherited condition, there are no products that can prevent its development.
 However, poor nutrition, inadequate or improper exercise, and increased body weight may all contribute to the severity of osteoarthritis after the hip dysplasia has developed.
 Through proper diet and exercise, it is possible slow the progression of hip dysplasia.

-Hypomyelination.
+Hypomyelination syndrome is a congenital condition characterized by a reduction or absence of myelin in the axons of the central nervous system (CNS) exclusively.
+A fatty substance that covers the axons (the portions of the nerve cells that transfer impulses to other cells of the body), myelin serves an important function for the nerve cells: as an insulator, protecting the nerve from outside influences, and as an aid for forwarding the process of cellular transmission of nervous system actions.
 This disease is inherited as a simple autosomal recessive disorder and the carrier frequency has been estimated to be 4.29% within the Weimaraner breed.
-Hypomyelination is also called ”Tremors” and “Shaking puppies” by dog breeders based on the fact that affected puppies have tremors when awake as early as 2 weeks of age.
+Hypomyelination is also called “Tremors” and “Shaking puppies” by dog breeders based on the fact that affected puppies have body tremors when awake as early as a few days after birth.
 Clinical signs resolve in most cases by 3-4 months of age.
 Some of the dogs may have a mild persistent tremor of the hind legs.

 Disorders Affecting the Eyes.